This article covers the different issues which may be on your mind if you find yourself pregnant while you’re studying.

 - NHS Learning Support Fund; has additional elements for student parents on NHS-funded courses

 Check with your funding body for more details of what you can claim when are on a break and what you can apply for when you return to the course.

 If you are a student from the EEA, you will need to meet certain residency tests to claim benefits in the UK.
-These can be very complicated, so we recommend that you arrange an appointment to contact the Advice & Guidance team to check your eligibility if you have any questions.
+These can be very complicated, so we recommend that you arrange an appointment to contact the Advice Services to check your eligibility if you have any questions.

 Important to know: If you are an international student living in the UK, you are not usually permitted to claim welfare benefits.
 However, there may be some options if you have been working.
-If you would like to find out more or you are experiencing financial difficulties as a result of having your child/children, contact the Advice & Guidance team.
+If you would like to find out more or you are experiencing financial difficulties as a result of having your child/children, contact the Advice Services.

 For some students becoming pregnant may have an impact on their studies and this may need to be addressed in the form of a risk assessment competed by your faculty.

 This is likely to affect you if you are PhD student who intends to undertake fieldwork as part of your research, and/or if you are on a health-related course.
 You should also take into consideration travel with regards to research fieldwork and check with your doctor/midwife if you are required to travel long distances or take flights as part of your studies, in line with the NHS's guidance on Travelling in pregnancy.